-Always to share personal data fairly and in a transparent manner.
-When you share personal data, you must ensure it is reasonable and proportionate.
-You must treat individuals fairly and not use their data in ways that would have unjustified adverse effects on them.
-Before sharing data, you must tell individuals about what you propose to do with their personal data in a way that is accessible and easy to understand.
+The gateway to getting data sharing right is always to share personal data fairly and in a transparent manner.

+- You must treat individuals fairly and not use their data in ways that would have unjustified adverse effects on them. - When you share data, you must ensure it is reasonable and proportionate - You must ensure that individuals know what is happening to their data - Before sharing data, you must tell individuals about what you propose to do with their personal data in a way that is accessible and easy to understand.